GreycLab/gmic-community/news/gmic340_en.md

-# G'MIC 3.4.0: Freedom, Stability, Fraternity for Image Processing
+# G'MIC 3.4.0: Image processing, in the prime of its life.

 A new version **3.4.0** of [_G’MIC_](https://gmic.eu) (_GREYC’s Magic for Image Computing_) has just been released!